We make every attempt to meet your and your family’s needs without student loans.

 Federal Student Loans

-Direct Subsidized Federal Student Loans
+Direct Subsidized and Unsubsidized Federal Student Loans

 The Direct Subsidized Student Loan is need-based, so your family contribution is used to determine eligibility.
 The federal government subsidizes the loan by paying the interest while you are in school.
-The maximum annual subsidized amount is $3,500 for freshmen, $4,500 for sophomores, and $5,500 for juniors and seniors.

 The Direct Unsubsidized Student Loan is not based on financial need, although you still need to complete the Free Application for Federal Student Aid (FAFSA) to obtain the loan.
 After the first disbursement, interest begins accruing on the unsubsidized Federal Direct Student Loan.
 While enrolled in school, you and your family may choose to pay all, part, or no interest at all.
 We encourage you to make interest payments while in school, if possible.